mrc-ide/monty/README.md

 See the [package vignette](https://mrc-ide.github.io/monty/articles/monty.html) for a basic introduction.

 The package is in an early, though rapid, stage of development and we cannot guarantee that interfaces will not change (in fact, we can guarantee that the **will** really).
-However the core contepts have now solidified.
+However the core concepts have now solidified.

 The core of the package is build around some basic ideas: